 However, it must be asked: would the benefits of the Reformation been achieved without the Reformation, a little more patience, etc.?
 It must also be asked whether or not the long term results of the Reformation have been that good.
 My current position is realistic, in that we cannot turn back the clock.
 But I am also more critical than my previous fence-sitting position.

-For instance, consider this important quote from Charles Taylor's monumental book about how the modern secular society came to be, A Secular Age: "True, it [the Reformation] reacts to another period of shocking laxity and corruption in high ecclesiastical places, but the Catholic Church it rejected had itself been the locus of reform efforts for several centuries..."
+A Secular Age: "True, it [the Reformation] reacts to another period of shocking laxity and corruption in high ecclesiastical places, but the Catholic Church it rejected had itself been the locus of reform efforts for several centuries..."
 (P. 243ff)

 An important point that I take from this both is and is not Taylor's point.
 From this quote it is shown that, in the history of the Church, that reformation and renewal has always been important.
 From monks to confronting heresy and more, the Church has always been seeking godliness through types of reform.
 For the most part, though, these had happened inside the church walls.
 To be more blunt: If one of the driving forces within the Church is repentance, by which a person seeks unity within themselves (i.e. purity, holiness, etc.), then wasn't a less violent, lowercase 'r', reformation worth hoping for and being patient for?
 However, I concede that there are times when repentance must, in a way, cause violence within ourselves, which is obvious in the case of a drug addict bravely resisting powerful cravings.